dzackgarza/Notes/Class_Notes/Algebra/Algebra HW Questions.md

    *Show*: $\exists H [H : A_n] = n$

 9. *Given*: $r$ beads of $n$ colors
-   *Show*: how many distinct circular bracelets can be made
+   *Show*: How many distinct circular bracelets can be made.

 # Four